Ever Pass by Manistee, MI? Here’s What You’re Missing

 2323 Airport Rd, Manistee, MI 49660

-Pick three friends to pack into the 4-seater airplane, tell the pilot what you’d like to see, and get ready to be wowed.
+Choose your three-person friend group to pack into the four-seater airplane, tell the pilot what you’d like to see, and get ready to be wowed.
 If you need a surprise birthday or anniversary gift, this might just be it.

 You’ll likely fly over Lake Michigan beaches, the city of Manistee, or Portage Lake and surrounding areas for a bird’s eye view of the area.